 We strongly recommend that dogs not be given aspirin for pain or fever.
 It has been shown that even a single tablet can lead to severe gastrointestinal ulceration and bleeding.
-If you feel that your pet is in pain or has a fever, it would be best to take the pet into your veterinarian for a complete physical examination and consultation.
+If you feel that your pet is in pain or has a fever, it would be best to take the pet to your veterinarian for a complete physical examination and consultation.

 When can I take my new puppy to the dog park?

-We recommend that your adorable new puppy remain in either your own house or yard until the vaccine series for parvovirus is complete.
+We recommend that your adorable new puppy remains in either your own house or yard until the vaccine series for parvovirus is complete.
 This may vary with the clinic or veterinarian, but generally would be after the last vaccine is given at four or five months of age.

 How long should I keep my puppy on puppy food?